User Guide

 - Click the “Register now (Enter the Platform)” button to start the process.

-Enter your organization's key data, such as:
+Enter your organisation's key data, such as:

 - Legal name: Use alphanumeric text.